Treatment for Latent TB Infection (LTBI)

 Treatment for TB Disease

 A person with active TB disease has a large amount of TB bacteria in the body.
 TB disease can be treated by taking several drugs for 6 to 12 months.
 It is very important that people who have TB disease finish the medicine, and take the drugs exactly as prescribed.
 If they stop taking the drugs too soon, they can become sick again; if they do not take the drugs correctly, their TB may become resistant to those drugs.
 TB that is resistant to drugs is harder and more expensive to treat.
-TB treatment fact sheet.
+Learn more about TB treatment.

 There are a number of treatment options for HIV-infected persons with either latent TB infection or active TB disease.
-HIV TB treatment fact sheet.
+Learn more about TB and HIV.

 Directly Observed Therapy (DOT)